Intelligent-Instruments-Lab/iil.is/src/routes/news/organic-intelligence.md

 <br>

+# Intelligent Instruments Tech

-In the workshop participants will be able to use some of the technologies developed in the lab or make their own.
+In the workshop participants will be able to use some of the technologies developed in the lab and also make their own.
+We will support people in their creative ideas.
+Some of the technologies we might use are here below, but more info can be found on the lab's [research page](https://iil.is/research).

 # The Organolib